ctb/2023-equitable-efficient/docs/project-management.md

 For each meeting, establish objectives and an agenda before the meeting, and assign roles so that attendees know what to expect.

-??? note "checklists"
+???+ note "Checklist before each meeting"

     - [ ] Define meeting objectives.
     - [ ] Create a clear agenda.
     - [ ] Provide meeting information at top of agenda, including links to background documents.
-    - [ ] Assign meeting roles: chair, notetaker(s), timekeeper.
+    - [ ] Assign meeting roles on a rotating basis: chair, notetaker(s), timekeeper.

 ### In meeting

 The meeting agenda document should capture all relevant ideas and discussion, as well as actions stemming from the meeting.

-??? note "checklists"
+???+ note "Checklist for in-meeting agenda and organization"

     - [ ] Review goals of overall project and this meeting specifically.
     - [ ] Stick to the agenda!